olets/zsh-abbr/CONTRIBUTING.md

 To cut a new release:

+1. Put everything you want to release in `main`.
 1. Check out the `main` branch.
 1. Update all instances of the version number in [`zsh-abbr.zsh`](zsh-abbr.zsh).
 1. Update all instances of the release date in [`zsh-abbr.zsh`](zsh-abbr.zsh).